 Much has been written about the bad habit of letting our lives be tyrannized by relatively trivial things that demand our attention, while more important matters go undone.
 To whatever extent we can distinguish between “urgent” and “important,” we do need to resist the tyranny of things that are urgent but not important.
 I don’t deny that.
 But when I recommend urgency as a positive character trait, I’m saying that we ought to grant a greater urgency to the things that are important.
 Our view of what’s urgent needs to be adjusted.

 Almost everybody has had the experience of being given a gift by somebody who couldn’t wait for us to open it.
 When we said, “Thanks, I look forward to finding out what it is,” they said, “Go ahead!
 Open it!
 Open it!”
 Do we mind that kind of urgency?
 Are we put off by it?
 Certainly not.
 And the point is that we ought to be giving our very selves to our loved ones with that kind of eagerness.

 Whether or not we show a healthy measure of urgency in our hearts probably depends on how we see life in general.
 The most delightfully urgent people I know happen to be people whose basic response to life is “Yes!”
 Whatever difficulties they may have to endure, their overarching attitude toward their place in the world is one of gratitude.
-I’m no more naive about the brokenness of our world than you are, but I submit to you that there is still much grace to be found . . . and to be acted upon.
+I’m as realistic about the brokenness of our world as you are, but I submit to you that there is still much grace to be found . . . and acted upon.
 The right response is a hearty “Yes!”